ioncodes/JodelAPI/README.md

 Download JodelAPI.dll: https://ci.appveyor.com/api/projects/ioncodes/jodelapi/artifacts/JodelAPI/JodelAPI/bin/Debug/JodelAPI.dll
 Download Newtonsoft.Json.dll: https://ci.appveyor.com/api/projects/ioncodes/jodelapi/artifacts/JodelAPI/JodelAPI/bin/Debug/Newtonsoft.Json.dll

+Alternatively download it via NuGet package manager!

 [WIP] API for the Jodel app in .NET

-With this commit we'd like to introduce version 0.9 which will soon be updated to version 1.0!
-Well...
-What's new, boss?
-Good question!
+We're proud to announce that our JodelAPI finally reached revision 1.0!
+Let's talk about the current state of things:

 Jodel changed their authentication system few time ago.
-We are glad to tell you that we've been able to reverse it!
-The most important fix in this version is that we finally got GenerateAccessToken working!
+We applied the new authentication system to our API and you are able to generate access tokens and post whatever you want!

 ## How the private Jodel API works...